wix-incubator/wix-cli-docs/guides/framework/framework_features.md

 ## App manifest

-The app manifest is a declarative definition of your app's components and their UI, including:
+The app manifest is a declarative definition of your app's extensions and their UI, including:

 - Dashboard pages
 - Sidebar configurations